SpyGuard/SpyGuard/README.md

 ### Contact

-If you need an express help or have a specific demand/question, do not hesitate to contact [the author](https://twitter.com/felixaime) via Twitter or by sending an email at spyguard@protonmail.com.
+If you need an express help to understand the results of the analysis or have a specific demand/question, do not hesitate to contact [the author](https://twitter.com/felixaime) via Twitter or by sending an email at spyguard@protonmail.com.
 A bug?
 Do not hesitate to open a [new issue](https://github.com/SpyGuard/spyguard/issues).

 ### They have contributed to or helped this project